 Baba

 Welcome to Mediterranean-influenced comfort food in the beautiful Kendall Yards district.
 Owned by Chef Adam Hegstead, Baba prides itself on using as many local producers and farmers as possible.
-You won’t be disappointed with the Turkish mac n’ cheese made with shell pasta, labneh cheese sauce, bread crumbs with brown butter, and dukkah.
+You won’t be disappointed with the Turkish mac n’ cheese made with a labneh cheese sauce, bread crumbs, and dukkah.

 Indaba Coffee Roasters